Sight Scotland: The Royal Blind School

 The Royal Blind School (founded in 1793) is a specialist day and boarding school located in Edinburgh, Scotland.
 The school caters for pupils aged 3 to 19 who are blind or partially sighted.
 It has facilities for boys and girls of nursery, primary and secondary age.
 Students attending the school come primarily from Scotland, but also from other parts of the United Kingdom.

 Famous alumni from the school include Libby Clegg, London 2012 Paralympic silver medalist, who is a brand ambassador for Sight Scotland.

 Forward Vision

 Forward Vision is a service for young adults aged 18–25 with visual impairment and disability based in Morningside, Edinburgh.

 Care for older people

 Braeside House is a purpose-built residential care home for older people who are registered blind or partially sighted.
 It was opened in 1999 and is located in Liberton, Edinburgh.
+It closed in 2021.

 The success of Braeside, led to Sight Scotland opening a second care home, Jenny's Well in Paisley.
 This home was opened in 2017 with the aim to provide the West of Scotland with a care home specifically catering for the visually impaired.
+It closed in 2021.